shashidhar8/busManagementDBMS/README.md

 7) now open the project in netbeans ide .
 8) do clean and build
 9) do run the busManagement.java file. now you will be prompted into the desktop application
-10) the user name is "shahsidhar" and passcode is "raju"
+10) the username is "shashidhar" and passcode is "10704303"

 group members with theoir github ids: